overhide/overhide/README.md

 * they continue to have all the availability and reliability benefits of the cloud

 [*b*ring *y*our *o*wn *d*ata <-> *y*our *d*ata *b*e *y*ours](docs/your-data-be-yours.md).

-Note that there is no such pamphlet for [delegate data](docs/delegation-subletting.md) access.
-[Delegate data](docs/delegation-subletting.md) access is necessary for ease of onboarding, usability, and convenience; but its use should be limited in scope and users should be encouraged to bring their own data.